Klinsmannn/osTicket/README.md

 </p>
 <p>
 Go to your agent window and look at your tickets.
-Generally you want to do your urgent tickets first that are most severe unless otherwise instructed by your lead or Boss.
-Communicate as much as possible about wether the ticket was handed off or the SLA was changed.
+Generally you want to do your tickets by oldest first but that might change due to other ticket urgency or Lead/Boss has other assignment for you.
+Communicate as much as possible about wether the ticket was finished,handed off, delayed or the SLA was changed.
 Communicate back and forth with the customer so their not left wondering.
 </p>
 <br />